Skip to content

 ## Note: If you get a message about trusting the host, hit yes.

-# You will need to type your password the first time
+# You will need to type the remote user's password the first time

 $ ssh-copy-id -i ~/.ssh/your_key.pub test@example